MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/adac/Advanced-AD-DS-Management-Using-Active-Directory-Administrative-Center--Level-200-.md

 #### Restoration

 ##### Filtering
-Active Directory Administrative Center offers powerful criteria and filtering options that you should become familiar with before you need to use them in a real\-life restoration.
+Active Directory Administrative Center offers powerful criteria and filtering options that you should become familiar with before you need to use them in a real-life restoration.
 Domains intentionally delete many objects over their lifetime .With a likely deleted object lifetime of 180 days, you cannot simply restore all objects when an accident occurs.

 ![](media/Advanced-AD-DS-Management-Using-Active-Directory-Administrative-Center--Level-200-/ADDS_ADAC_TR_AddCriteria.png)

 Rather than writing complex LDAP filters and converting UTC values into dates and times, use the basic and advanced **Filter** menu to list only the relevant objects.
 If you know the day of deletion, the names of objects, or any other key data, use that to your advantage when filtering.
 Toggle the advanced filter options by clicking the chevron to the right of the search box.

 The restore operation supports all the standard filter criteria options, the same as any other search.
-Of the built\-in filters, the important ones for restoring objects are typically:
+Of the built-in filters, the important ones for restoring objects are typically:

--   *ANR \(ambiguous name resolution \- not listed in the menu, but what is used when you type in the****Filter****box\)*
+-   *ANR (ambiguous name resolution - not listed in the menu, but what is used when you type in the****Filter****box)*

 -   Last modified between given dates

--   Object is user\/inetorgperson\/computer\/group\/organization unit
+-   Object is user/inetorgperson/computer/group/organization unit

 -   Name